-- Next up was the shoulder seams, then I added bias bindings to both armholes.
+- Next up were the shoulder seams, and then I added bias bindings to both armholes.

 - The final step was stitching the asymmetric hem and I used the same method for a tiny hem as I used on my pussy bow blouse.
 You can read how I did it here…